Single Node Configuration Without Yarn

 The next step is to let Hadoop know the location where the HDFS has to be built.
 Because we are running everything locally, we will build HDFS in localhost.

-To make this happen add the following property to the configuration file
+To make this happen we need to change the configuration file

 <property> <name>fs.defaultFS</name> <value>hdfs://localhost:9000</value> </property>

 Finally, because when building HDFS a connection has to be done to localhost, we need to be able to ssh localhost.
-To do that, copy your public ssh key to the folder that contains the authorized ssh keys:
+To do that, generate new authentication key pairs for ssh without passphrase and copy your public ssh key to the file that contains the authorized ssh keys:

 Remember to do